Friday, October 16, 2009

 Darkness to Light is an organization focused on preventing child sexual abuse by empowering adults to claim responsibility for child safety.
 They initially developed this program to be used as training for anyone employed in the care of children.
 Stewards of Children is currently offered by school districts, day care centers, hospitals, and social welfare institutions to their employees.
 It is extremely beneficial to them because they have already assumed responsibility for countless children in their care every day.
 But this is only the beginning.
 I believe this kind of education should be utilized by every adult in this country.
 Who among us can claim to never have any interaction with children?
 Who can honestly say that they already know enough?
 Who can say with full conviction that there is no way they know anyone in someway related to this affliction?

 Please take this opportunity to know more.
-I’ve included the link to Stewards of Children on my main blog page.
+I’ve included the link to Stewards of Children on this page.
 If no one is offering an instructor-lead course to you in your area, then seize this moment to complete it online.
 It is available to everyone.
 Use it.

 If you are interested in having an instructor teach this course to your organization or community, contacts are available on the Stewards of Children webpage.
 They will be more than happy to connect you with the group who facilitates the course in your area.